create3000/x_ite/.github/CONTRIBUTING.md

 * Bug fixes in X3D nodes, rendering, parsing, etc.
 * Improvement in existing classes or functions.
 * Performance optimizations in scene graph traversal or shaders.
-* New examples and demos. 🥰
+* New tests, examples and demos. 🥰

 ## Reporting Issues